marktiddy/talent-finder/README.md

 This project is designed for use in a developer environment.

-In order to represent real world data this app uses the Random User Generator API [https://randomuser.me/](https://randomuser.me/).
+This data has a JSON server package installed to simulate a real world API.
+The data is stored in db.json and contains data aquired Random User Generator API [https://randomuser.me/](https://randomuser.me/).
 Please see their site to view the object that is returned from an API request.
-We are specifying 10 uses for the purpose of this application
+We are specifying 10 uses for the purpose of this application.

+For this app to function in a development environment you need to ensure the JSON server and that React are both running.

 ### npm run server